My Car - History

 All this for the grand sum of $3393.15, which is only a few hundred dollars less than I paid for it.

 It seemed to be a strange combination originally; a psuedo performance car with the 4-speed and posi rearend.
 It may even have been a 3-speed, which would make the posi rear even more odd.
 It had the standard non-console interior, yet with custom seat belts.
 The spoilers were most likely added by the dealer.
-I added the rear bumperettes.
-I don't know if the stripe or the rallye wheels are original.
+I added the bumper guards.
+I don't know if the stripe is original.